jadamb13/appointmentsetter/src/README.md

 # Title: Client Management System

-Purpose: The Client Management System application allows users to manage international appointments with customers/clients, manage customers, and create reports including individual contact schedules and appointments by type, month, and day of the week.
+Purpose: The Client Management System application allows users to manage international appointments with customers/clients, manage customer information, and create reports including individual contact schedules and appointments by type, month, and day of the week.
+The application supports English and French, based on the user's system default locale.

 Application Version: 1.0